kieker-monitoring/kieker-lang-pack-c/README.md

 ## AspectC++ AOP

 There is initial code using aspectC++ for instrumentation.
-This is not yet included in the code based of the kieker library.
-However, we will merge both code bases.
+We have incorporated that code in the source tree.
+You may find the aspect definitions under `libkieker/include/aspectc++`.
+However, we have not yet tested them.

 ## Before Compiling